- Career Planning

 - firstname.lastname@example.org - Unmoderated student list

-Want to make sure that student interest on an issue you care about is well represented at SIO?
+Want to make sure that student interest on an issue you care about is well represented?
 Volunteer for a Council Committee!
 A call for student representatives should go out each fall, but it is uncertain how accurate that is.
 Just reach out!

 For information on how to join any of the Staff Council Committees, please contact the Scripps Department Manager at 858.534.4794.